LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 ![](photos/v3bAssembly/SolderProMicroHeaders.jpg)

 ## Step 2a (optional) - Check for shorts
 As the header has a lot of connections in a small space it it easy to create an accidental short circuit.
 You can check for electrical shorts by using a multimeter to test if any pins are connected together.
-At this stage no pin should create a circuit with any other pin on the header.
+At this stage no pin should create a circuit with any other pin on the header, except for the 3 GND pins.
+They are the third and fourth pin on one side.
+They should short with each other, and also short with the second pin (also GND) on the opposite side.

 If you find a short, remove the solder and redo the connection.